morphinewan/dagonapp.wanyi.dev/docs/README.md

 </figure>
 </div>

-# Get Help
+# Contact

-## Send us Email
-[Email](mailto:dagon@wanyi.dev) us your question or suggestions and we'll get back to you as soon as we can.
+Feel free to [send us an email](mailto:dagon@wanyi.dev?subject=About%20Dagon%20App) about your questions or suggestions and we'll get back to you as soon as we can.

 # Privacy Policy